hmrc/ctc-traders-example-java-client/README.md

 Once you have an application, there will be a tabs which include Details and Testing Credentials.
 Add `https://localhost` to the *Redirect URI* section of the Details tab.
 Don't forget to click `Save Changes` at the bottom.

-In the *Subscriptions* tab, subscribe to Common Transit Convention Traders.
+In the *Subscriptions* tab, subscribe to `Common Transit Convention Traders` and to `Create Test User` in the 'APIs for testing your service' section.

 You will need the Client ID and Secret from the *Testing Credentials* tab for the configuration below.